solshot36-hub/nextgenbundles/replit.md

 ```

 **Notes:**
-- External orders use the dedicated `pkg-external` package for tracking
+- External orders use the dedicated `pkg-35` package for tracking
 - The 2% Paystack fee is automatically applied
 - Callbacks are sent for both successful and failed payments
 - External orders appear in the same success page as regular orders